What are poison ivy, oak, and sumac?

 - Blisters that may leak fluid.

 Some people are very allergic to the oil.
-In these people, even a little bit of the oil may cause serious symptoms such as:
+In these people, even a little bit of the oil may cause serious symptoms that need medical attention right away, such as:

 - Swelling of the face, mouth, neck, or genitals.
 The eyelids may swell shut.